-To access destinations on WebLogic Server 8.1 or later that are not in the same cluster as the .NET client host running on 10g Release 3 or later, you must configure the remote instance of WebLogic Server as a Foreign Server.
-For more information, see Configuring Foreign Server Resources to Access Third-Party JMS Providers in Oracle Fusion Middleware Configuring and Managing JMS for Oracle WebLogic Server.
+To access destinations on WebLogic Server 9.x or later that are not in the same cluster as the .NET client host running on 10g Release 3 or later, you must configure the remote instance of WebLogic Server as a Foreign Server.
+For more information, see Configuring Foreign Server Resources to Access Third-Party JMS Providers in Configuring and Managing JMS for Oracle WebLogic Server.